yalcinkose/installation/README.md

-# Part 3 - Install JENKINS on Amazon Linux 2 EC2 Instance #
+# Part 3 - Install JENKINS on Linux Instance #

 sudo yum update -y                                                  ## Always update the installed packages and package cache on your instance.